-The Oxford-Leiden Link was established immediately after the Second World War as part of a movement to foster friendship among nations, and has adapted and evolved over the years to reflect changing lifestyles.
+The Oxford-Leiden Link was Oxford’s first twin link, established immediately after the Second World War in 1946, as part of a movement to foster friendship among nations, and has adapted and evolved over the years to reflect changing lifestyles.

-It is estimated that about 10,000 people on both sides of the North Sea have been involved in our cultural, sporting and social activities since 1946, giving them a valuable insight into the cultures and customs of our two cities and countries.
+Approximately 10,000 people on both sides of the North Sea have been involved in joint cultural, sporting, and social activities since 1946, giving them valuable insight into the cultures and customs of our two cities and countries.